 - 1. Create your game board.
-We chose to create a printout featuring series of interconnected cells with visual representations of a different fraction contained in each - cell (see picture).
-However, it's pretty easy to draw a game board using a pen and ruler.
-Make sure to include a finish line as part of your game board.
-Challenge yourself by using fraction equations, mixed fractions, etc. - Each player should pick out a place marker and put it at the starting point on the game board. - 3.
+We chose to create a printout featuring series of interconnected cells with visual representations of a different fraction contained in each cell (see picture).
+However, it's pretty easy to draw a game board using a pen and ruler. - Make sure to include a finish line as part of your game board. - 2.
+Each player should pick out a place marker and put it at the starting point on the game board. - 3.
 Players take turns rolling the die.
 Each player's roll determines how many cells they get to move. - 4.
 Beginning in the second round, a player must say the fraction aloud shown inside their marker's space before they can roll. - 5.
-Only one marker may occupy a space.
+Only one marker may occupy a space. - 6.
 The first player to reach the finish line wins!